elasticio/api-docs/source/includes/snapshots.md

 Data model: every step in flow is able to have associated persistent data.
 Step identifier is used as identifier of snapshot.
 Data may be anything serializable in json except undefined.

+**Notice:** `snapshot` is flow's runtime data.
+So it's forbidden to edit snapshots while flow is running.

 ## Retrieve snapshots for all steps in flow
 > Example Request: